Veleth/Thesis/notes.md

 Case study - mention that all commits are sent by the users before being sent to them and why one user's input is essentially random
 End problem overview after 3 paragraphs, include `building blocks` paragraph or a couple, and add `possible solutions` subsection

-Don't be afraid of long captions in flowcharts, describe images in the text (tix)
+Don't be afraid of long captions in flowcharts, describe images in the text (tikz)

 CD contents - first appendix - pdf file with the thesis, source codes + documentation (where)
 ### Cons notes: